HDFGroup/vol-rest/README.txt

         behavior, using a trailing "/" on path names will likely confuse the plugin and cause incorrect behavior.

-        Due to the algorithm used to process the JSON fields of a compound datatype and turn them each into an HDF5 hid_t, including a '{' or '}' symbol inside the name of a compound datatype member will confuse the plugin and lead to incorrect behavior.

         Due to the HDF5 public API call H5Pset_external's use of the 'off_t' type, it is likely that compilation of the REST VOL on non-posix compliant systems will fail.